potocpav/potocpav.github.io/_posts/2020-05-19-arithmetics-without-plus.markdown

 where $a$ is the number of inhabitants of `Object`.
 This reflects the fact that the variable of type `Object` can be either `null`, or a proper instance.
 This pattern is commonly used for error handling.
 In case an operation fails, a `null` is returned.

-There is, however,  problem with this approach.
-One value often isn't enough.
-We really want the result of a function to be either a value, or an error.
+There is, however, a problem with this approach.
+One error value often isn't enough.
+We really want a function to be either a value, or an error.
 Both of these may be complicated types.
 This is a common requirement, and also precisely what **sum types** are for.
 Let's invent a hypothetical syntax for them.
 The return value of a parser may be for example `Result | String`, signifying that the parser returns either `Result`, or a `String` with an error message.
 The `Result | String` type has all the inhabitants from both constituent types.

 $$\mathtt{Result} \sim a$$